pm-self-learning/PromptEngineeringExercises/APL2007M5BankAccount-Security/docs/exercise.md

 ### 3. Use GitHub Copilot Chat to Generate Suggestions
 1. Open the Chat view in `Ask` mode in Visual Studio Code.
-2. Attach the `BankAccount.cs` file to the Chat context.
+2. Check that the the `BankAccount.cs`  file is attached to the Chat context, if it is not then ensure you have it selected in the editor.
 3. Use the following prompt to generate suggestions:
    - "`@workspace` How can I improve authentication and data protection in the `BankAccount` class?"
 4. Review the suggestions provided by GitHub Copilot Chat.